kumu/docs/guides/images.md

 You can also use the [Basic Editor](/overview/view-editors.md#basic-editor) to upload an image from your computer to your Kumu project—this will override the `image-url` in your code.
 Follow these steps:

-1. Complete the initial three steps above to create your background element, add your Advanced Editor code, and save your changes.
+1. Complete the initial steps above to create your background element, add your Advanced Editor code, and save your changes.
 1. Click the Settings icon <i class="fa fa-sliders"></i> to open the Basic Editor.
 1. Click **More Options**
 1. Select **Decorate elements**